-Here are some ways to minimize the financial and psychological downsides of selling one house while buying another.
+Here are ways to minimize the financial and psychological downsides of selling one house while trying to buy another.

 Before putting your house on the market or committing to buying a new one, investigate the prices of houses in the areas where you'll be both selling and buying.
 In order to figure out how to sell high and buy low, you'll need a realistic idea of how much comparable houses are going for.